kazzzper/Apex/README.md

 ## Deployment Instructions

 1. **Hosting Requirements**:
-   - Any static website hosting service (Netlify, Vercel, GitHub Pages, etc.)
+   - static website hosting service (Netlify, Vercel, GitHub Pages, etc.) for frontend
-   - No server-side requirements for the demo (uses localStorage)
+   - server-side requirements for the demo (uses node, express)
+   - uses postgresql for database (check database schema)
+   - Vercel config to remove .html from urls (modify to suite your environment)

 2. **Deployment Steps**:
    - Upload all files to your hosting provider
+   - Target to frontend directory for entry
    - Ensure all file paths are correct in HTML files
+   - start the backend server
    - The website should be fully functional after deployment

 3. **For Production**:
-   - Replace localStorage with a proper backend database
+   - Replaced localStorage with a proper backend database(express)
-   - Implement proper password hashing
+   - Implemented proper password hashing (bcryptjs)
    - Add SSL certificate for security
    - Consider using a framework like React or Vue for better maintainability